WeneXD/Nameless/README.md

 # An image posting site
-A kind of minimalist social media site with no registration.
+A minimalist social media site with no registration.

-Made because I wanted to learn PHP and I had to create something as a school project.
+Made because I wanted to learn PHP and I had to create something for school.

-My first ever project made that uses PHP. 🎉
+My first ever project that uses PHP. 🎉

 ## Recommended environment
 A basic LAMP stack environment is the recommended environment to run this in as it was developed with one.